 Prophet Isaiah wrote about Jesus (Isaiah 42:3):

 A bruised reed he will not break, and a smoldering wick he will not snuff out.
 In faithfulness he will bring forth justice;

 In dealing with the broken, gentleness is paramount.
 However, we all could use a little gentleness.
 A kind word goes a long way.

 With pent-up anger inside, it is hard to be gentle.
-Anger is usually a symptom that something is wrong.
+Anger is usually a symptom that something is amiss.
 An unaddressed elephant in the room can grow into a monster.
 There can be no true harmony without speaking up and voicing our concerns.
 And without being honest, there is no real intimacy.
 We do not need to bury simmering anger for long to see it reaching boiling temperatures.
-We know how misdirected anger blows up into our face with lots of collateral damage.
+Misdirected anger blows up into our face with lots of collateral damage.

 Thankfully, there is constructive anger.
-When we see dog poop on the floor, we better eliminate it, or it will be carried all throughout the house and cause a lot of stink.
+When we see dog poop on the floor, we better eliminate it, or it will be carried all throughout the house causing a lot of stink.
 I guess we all know what that means.
 Constructive anger does the house cleaning.
-We address what is wrong and thereby eliminate emotional triggers that are like buried grenades.
-Removing these triggers ultimately paves the way to gentleness.
+We address what is wrong and thereby eliminate buried grenades.
+Removing these triggers paves the way to gentleness.
 We need to be honest – so we can be gentle.